 Campsite GPS: 65° 2’0.80″N 14°14’26.98″W

 When in Fáskrúðsfjörður, you will discover quite a few French street names.
-The reason being back in the day French fishermen used Fáskrúðsfjörður as their base and became very good friends with the locals.
+Being back in the day, French fishermen used Fáskrúðsfjörður as their base and became very good friends with the locals.
 They even have a museum to commemorate that period.
 Apparently he French hospital built in 1903 is haunted.
-Don’t miss out on a visit to Puffin cave (during summer) while in the area.
+Don’t miss out on a visit to Puffin Cave (during summer) while in the area.

 Campsite GPS: 64°56’11.13″N 14° 2’12.90″W